cydea/privacy-policy/privacy.md

 We use the information that you have given us in order to understand how visitors are using our websites and improve their experience.

 ### How we store your information
-We use Google Analytics to store this information and they are the data processor of this information.
+We primarilly use Google Analytics to store this information and they are the data processor of this information.
 You can view how they [safeguard your data and privacy policy](https://support.google.com/analytics/answer/6004245), as well as [details of how you can opt-out of this collection](https://tools.google.com/dlpage/gaoptout).

 We keep website visitor information for 26 months.
 We will then dispose of your information automatically on a monthly basis.

+We may also use services from LinkedIn to understand aggregate information about the sectors, typical job titles, geographic locations and other metadata about visitors to our website and the content they have interacted with.
+This is only available [above a threshold of 300 visitors](https://www.linkedin.com/help/lms/answer/a418972) and they also provide methods to [opt-out and manage your LinkedIn cookie preferences](https://www.linkedin.com/help/linkedin/answer/125463).

 ## Potential and existing clients